aarongeller/OPSCEAhacks/README.md

 ### Main functionality added:
 1. Using [Brainstorm](https://neuroimage.usc.edu/brainstorm/Introduction) output for electrode localization;
-2. A function, `OPSCEA_struct`, that exports slice images (without EEG heatmaps, including both coronal and axial/sagittal views) and compiles a pdf document of the reconstruction.
+2. A function, `OPSCEA_recon`, that exports slice images (without EEG heatmaps, including both coronal and axial/sagittal views) and compiles a pdf document of the reconstruction.

 ### Minor tweaks:
 1. Simplified interface for OPSCEAparams.xls, that eliminates the need to specify the extreme contacts and desired color code for each electrode.